ngoldbaum/ngoldbaum.github.io/content/posts/repo-contents.md

 and half bytes.
 The 8 may indicate that the next 12 bits correspond to three octal characters, and then the next three characters are the file mask.
 I'm not sure why we additionally need to mask with `~os.umask(0)`.
-Digging into the history of mercurial, it looks like this extra masking step [was added](https://www.mercurial-scm.org/repo/hg/rev/9ab2b3b730ee) to fix issues on windows and wasn't in the original implementation, so let's just ignore it for now.
+Digging into the history of Mercurial, it looks like this extra masking step [was added](https://www.mercurial-scm.org/repo/hg/rev/9ab2b3b730ee) to fix issues on windows and wasn't in the original implementation, so let's just ignore it for now.